 The investment world is full of an overwhelming number of options, including equities, bonds, exchange-traded funds (ETFs) and more.
 Commodities may seem like just another one of the bunch, but these products offer a unique way to invest your money in the market.
 If you have questions about a specific commodity, or you’re new to creating an investment portfolio, it might be helpful to consult a financial advisor.

 Generally speaking, commodities are natural, at least to some degree.
 So where does the term “commodity” come from?
-Most of these materials require some form of human interaction, like mining, farming, drilling or building.
+Most of these materials require some form of human interaction, like mining, farming, drilling, building and transporting.
 Only after this do they become products available on the public and private markets.

-Here are a few of today’s investable commodities:
+Here are a few of today’s most common commodities to invest in:

 |Livestock||– Live cattle, feeder cattle, pork bellies, lean hogs|

 Man-made products are, on a large scale, about as close to replicas as possible.
 Although this does not apply to the above materials, the market treats all commodities equally.
 In other words, gold is gold, regardless of the mining company it comes from, and cattle are cattle, regardless of the farm they come from.